jessicamarie7/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+It's a model of what the JavaScript should look like and how it should act
 2. What is an event?
+When a user interracts with the application
 3. What is an event listener?
+It listens for a specific interraction from the user
 4. Why would we convert a NodeList into an Array?
+So that we can do more than just .forEach(); we can also have access to .map() and .filter() and others
 5. What is a component?
+It is an element that can stand alone and can be reused throughout the application